-What do we mean when we say we provide "thought partnership"?
-We're glad you asked.
+What do I mean when I say I provide "thought partnership"?
+I'm glad you asked.

 In a guest blog post via Forbes.com, entrepreneur, executive coach, and angel investment network co-founder Rania Anderson defines a Thought Partner as someone who: